 I really wanted to like this movie a lot.
 The intro that Lars did for it made it sound like it might be another Possession.
-It had a lot of the elements that make for a fun and disturbing film: incest, murder, children assisting suicide… Unfortunately, it all added up to a 90 minute movie that felt about three hours long because not one single character saw what was right in front of their faces: Molly is one fucked up chick.
+It had a lot of the elements that make for a fun and disturbing film: incest, murder, children assisting suicide… Unfortunately, it all added up to a 90-minute movie that felt about three hours long because not one single character saw what was right in front of their faces: Molly is one fucked up lady.
+She went through some terrible trauma and she came out of it the other side of it a killer.
 From the first frame of the movie we pretty much know that.
 She’s crazy and she’s going to do something horrible.

 Then again, the police detectives seemed to know more than anyone else.
 They picked up her clothes from…somewhere?
 They just suddenly had them (although, she was wearing them at some point before they got them) and figured out that they were the killers’ clothes.
 How?
 I don’t know.
 Their questioning of Cathy was weird, too, because she was WAY too nervous.
 There was no reason for her to be as nervous as she was because there was really no reason to suspect Molly at the time.

 One of those cops, by the way, is Red, the bum from Back To The Future.
-He was also the casting director on this movie and cast his own daughter in the flashback scenes…sick fuck.
+He was also the casting director on this movie and cast his own daughter in the flashback scenes.
+Huh.

 I can’t really recommend The Witch Who Came From The Sea.
 Yeah, if you want to make fun of a really boring movie, check it out, I guess.
 It’s a weird flick in that “man-hating woman” subgenre of homicidal maniac movies.
-Unfortunately, that doesn’t make it particularly good.
+I mean, she had a good reason to hate men.
+Even the men that she couldn’t bring herself to hate.
+Unfortunately, that doesn’t make it a particularly good film.